On this webpage, you will find information and FAQs about COVID-19 vaccines (updated 22nd July 2025).

 You can report side effects at Yellow Card Scheme – MHRA.

-If you are participating in a research study you may in time get to know this, but, at the moment, there is unlikely to be mass testing to determine benefit.
+If you are participating in a research study, such as the STRAVINSKY study, you may in time, get to know this, but, at the moment, there isn’t routine testing to determine benefit.

 Patients should always seek personalised medical advice from their healthcare professionals and clearly inform the vaccine centre about their COVID-19 infection and any treatment that was given to treat the infection.
 For adults no specific period is mandated, however in general terms a minimum of clinical recovery to up to 4 weeks after a positive test is advised.
 This advice does not replace the need to obtain specific guidance from a healthcare professional with access to your full patient history.
 The guidance for children is different to adults and longer periods are advised between infection and vaccination (8-12 weeks).